chastell/practicing-ruby/persisting-relations.md

 the changes object persistence can bring to the way we think about giving our objects immortality.

+Unfortunately, because the use of object databases is not widespread at all, there is not much more to say about them except that they may prove to be an interesting option in the future.

 ### Not Your Usual Persistence Models

 I would like to wrap up this article with two examples of object persistence